audriuss/ce-demo/README.md

 ],
 ```

-Finally, we need to tell Chrome about our popup, it's defined as browser action inside `manifest.json` as follows:
+Finally, we need to tell Chrome about our popup, it's defined as browser action inside `manifest.json`:

 ``` json
 "browser_action": {